NCAR/ncar-python-tutorial/curricula/z230-pt2_script.md

    **NOTE:** Introduces *modules*, the `import` statement

+In python you can call up functionality from scripts outside of your active script using the 'import' statement.
+Here we import our read_data function from the readdata file.
+And now we can call up the function from these scripts.

 8. [git] Do a `git status` now.
 Do you notice something new?
 Running our new scripts created the `__pycache__` directory.
 We *don't* want to add this directory to our project repository, so before we